-Over the four year Graduate Programme you will have four rotations, one per year, which will provide you with the opportunity to work within specific business units across the Finance & Accounting Division.
+Over the three year Graduate Programme you will have three rotations, one per year, which will provide you with the opportunity to work within specific business units across the Finance & Accounting Division.

 This programme will give you expertise in MI and data analytics – and comprehensive product knowledge in the areas of complex treasury and financial instruments, credit/market/liquidity risk, balance sheet management and capital requirements.